.

 The Nintendo NES was an amazing success and revived the videogame console market in the United States.
 Nintendo ushered in the 3rd Generation of console gaming.
 With over 62 million systems and over 500 million games sold, the NES is one of the most popular videogame system of its time.

 FACT: Nintendo's success introduced some of the most interesting accessories and conversions.
 Who could forget the "Power Glove" and "R.O.B. the Robot".
 Nintendo slapped "NES-like" hardware into an Arcade cabinet and released Nintendo Playchoice to arcades everywhere.
-In Japan they released a disk drive accessory that allowed gamers to download games from vending machines onto a disk.
+In Japan they released a disk drive accessory that allowed gamers to download games from vending machines onto a disk (Family Computer Disk System).

 HANDS ON REVIEW